joeyhotz/learn-you-mongo-solutions/README.md

 # learn-you-mongo-solutions
-My solution set for the learnyoumongo exercise offered by nodeschool.io
+My solution set for the learnyoumongo workshop offered by nodeschool.io